Yagisan/The-Bustling-Valley/README.md

 **The official position is NO, it does not.
 There are too many dll based mods in this list, and neither myself, not the mod authors can test multi-player.**

-## Where is the Dwarf?

-Please follow Professor Jaspers questline until the 6 heart stage.

 ## How do I use the WaterBot?

 To use the WaterBot, select the watering can, then **right click** on a crop.
 Your farmer will automatically travel to, and water every crop they can reach.
 The will refill the watering can as needed, from the closest water source, and will stop when either all crops are watered, or the farmer is out of energy.